TREX-CoE/champ-user-manual/index.md

 ## About the project

-Just the Docs is &copy; 2017-{{ "now" | date: "%Y" }} by [Patrick Marsceill](http://patrickmarsceill.com).
+CHAMP &copy; 2022-{{ "now" | date: "%Y" }} by [Prof. Claudia Filippi](https://www.utwente.nl/en/tnw/ccp/people/academic-staff/filippi/).

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE.txt).
+CHAMP is distributed by an [MIT license](https://github.com/filippi-claudia/champ/tree/main/LICENSE.txt).

-### Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/just-the-docs/just-the-docs#contributing).

 #### Thank you to the contributors of Just the Docs!